share this post

 • Avocado Oil or melted coconut oil or any oil you have at home with a light flavor.

-• Large Eggs – beaten
+• Large Eggs – I use free-range eggs.

+This dairy-free waffle recipe is super simple to make in just one bowl.
 This is a one-bowl waffle recipe, very easy to make by stirring the wet ingredients into the dry ingredients.

-First, in a large mixing bowl, whisk flour, sugar, baking powder, and salt together until evenly combined.
+1. First, in a large mixing bowl, whisk flour, sugar, baking powder, and salt together until evenly combined.

-Next, add the beaten eggs, almond milk, vanilla extract, and oil.
+2. Next, add the beaten eggs, almond milk, vanilla extract, and oil.
 Whisk with a hand whisk, or an electric beater on low speed until the batter is smooth with no flour lumps.

-Warm a waffle maker at a high temperature and oil the iron plate with cooking spray.
+3. Warm a waffle maker at a high temperature and oil the iron plate with cooking spray.

-Pour some waffle batter until it covers the waffle iron pattern – about 1/2 cup per waffle for a Belgian waffle iron like mine.
+4. Pour some waffle batter until it covers the waffle iron pattern – about 1/2 cup per waffle for a Belgian waffle iron like mine.

-The waffles are cooked when they reach a nice golden brown color and they are still fluffy in the center.
+5. Close the lid and cook the waffles for 3 to 4 minutes or a bit less for less crispy waffles.
+The waffles are cooked when they reach a nice golden brown color and are still fluffy in the center.
 The cooking time varies based on the dairy-free milk you choose and the kind of waffle iron.
+Milk that is higher in fat, like soy milk, requires more cooking time, and almond milk waffles cook faster and get crispy within 3 minutes.

 There are two things that matter when making waffles without milk or butter.